Credit scores can seem like a very complicated topic for most people but, it doesn’t have to be.

 2. Credit Bureaus

 Your credit history is maintained by companies often referred to as credit bureaus or credit reporting agencies.
-These companies gather and collect information about you and your payment history from creditors, debtors, and third party data furnishers.
+These companies gather and collect information about you and your payment history from creditors, debtors, and third-party data furnishers.
 The 3 largest credit bureaus are Experian, Equifax, and TransUnion.

 3. Credit Score

-Credit scores are calculated by aggregating the information from your credit reports and running that info through a mathematical formula designed to score your report into a simple 3 digit number.
+Credit scores are calculated by aggregating the information from your credit reports and running that info through a mathematical formula designed to score your report into a simple 3-digit number.

 4. Different Credit Scores

-Not only are there different scores for each of the 3 credit bureaus, there are several different credit scoring models which are used to get credit scores themselves.
+Not only are there different scores for each of the 3 credit bureaus, but there are also several different credit scoring models which are used to get credit scores themselves.
 For Example, the most commonly used credit scoring model is the FICO score but, most people don’t know that there are 49 different scoring models of the FICO score.
 There are also a plethora of other models used to generate scores like the TransRisk Score, Vantage Score, Plus Score, ScorePower Score, etc….
 Each of these scoring models uses a different scoring range and mathematical formula to aggregate a score.
 This is why credit scores differ from place to place.